JCampbell654/star_clusters_gaia/README.md

 | ----------- | ----------- |-------------|
 | key      | String       | The name of the column listed in the JSON files, e.g. "pmra" for proper motion right ascension |

-This returns the index in the metadata of the JSON file corresponding to the provided key
+This returns the index in the metadata of the JSON file corresponding to the provided key.

 #### Returns: integer